duxfrederic/ddmsoft/index.md

 * Have DDMSoft installed on the same computer that captures the microscopy videos.
 * After recording some videos: in folder that contains the videos, create companion textfiles with
-   * The pixel size in meters
+   * the pixel size in meters,
-   * The acquisition frame rate in frames per second The content of the text file should look like this
+   * the acquisition frame rate in frames per second.

+    The content of the text file should look like this
     ```
     pixelsize: 1.1e-7